-The Meeting Street School currently operates a "full inclusion" pilot school on its campus called the Grace School with children enrolled in grades K-5.
-This pilot program combines special education and general education children in a single classroom with a special education specialist and a general education teacher.
-This program provides the concept on which the Grade School Academy would be based.
+The Meeting Street School submitted the application for The Hope Academy.
+The Meeting Street School is a nonprofit agency that was established in 1946 to serve children with special needs.
+Today, the school serves nearly 3,000 children each year with such services as speech therapy, occupational therapy, Early Intervention, Early Head Start and outpatient services.
+The agency has a strong board of trustees, loyal donor base and significant good will in the community.
+The applicant currently operates a "full inclusion" pilot school on its campus called The Grace School with children enrolled in grades K-5.
+This pilot program combines special education and general education children in a single classroom with a special education teacher and a general education teacher.
+This program provides the concept on which The Hope Academy would be based.